jonaslagoni/JMeter-template/README.md

 This template is for generating a JMeter test plans for your application based on the AsyncAPI document to enable easier performance testing of your applications.

 It generates a single `.jmx` file for your application, at the moment it only generates very basic test plan.
-If you encounter any features that are missing feel free to create a feature request or PR.

 ### Requirements
 * @asyncapi/generator < v2.0.0 > v1.4.0